lseseri/RecipeRatings/README.md

   height="600"
   frameborder="0"
 ></iframe>
 In this histogram, we can see that the graph is left skewed with a majority of the average ratings being between 4 and 5.
 This suggests that our data from food.com either includes only highly rated recipes or people on food.com, a majority of the time, tend to rate recipes higher than lower.

 ### Bivariate Analysis

+I performed bivariate analysis on the relationship between the average rating of when a recipe was posted and the average rating of when a review was posted.

 <iframe
   src="assets/recipe_vs_rating-scatter-plot.html"